 Strasbourg is one of the safest large cities in France and tourists that visit have very little to fear.

 However, disregarding this, the precaution measures you will have to take are on par with those you would have to take in any other popular tourist destination – just in case.

-	When it comes to the good and the bad areas for living, Strasbourg is totally safe with some exceptions such as L’Esplanade – which is also mostly safe, but due to the fact that it’s a student area with all the nightlife activity that comes altogether, it may be consider unsafe by some.
+When it comes to the good and the bad areas for living, Strasbourg is safe with some exceptions such as L’Esplanade – which is also mostly safe, but because it’s a student area with all the nightlife activity that comes all together, it may be considered unsafe by some.

 However, it’s still very safe comparing to the bad neighborhoods of Paris.

-	- Weather - The climate in Strasbourg is mild, and generally warm and temperate.
+The climate in Strasbourg is mild and generally warm and temperate.
 There is significant rainfall throughout the year in Strasbourg and the average annual temperature is 10.1 °C.

-	- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Strasbourg, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Strasbourg, since it covers not only medical problems but also theft and loss of valuables.

 Strasbourg Weather Averages (Temperatures)